 Appendix A, Home Visit Protocol, provides a complete description of the rationale, procedures and supplies that are necessary for conducting these visits.

 8.3.7.5.
 Proxy Contact

-If participants are not able to answer for themselves, administer the Proxy ADL Questionnaire, the Assistive Device Questionnaire, the Outcome Events
+If participants are not able to answer for themselves, administer the 400 m Walk Proxy Questionnaire, the Proxy ADL Questionnaire, and the Health Events form and associated events tracking forms.